makeitMVPadmin/Communiti-Platform/README.md

-# Backend API for the makeitMVP ecosystem - By MergeIntegration
+# Backend API for the makeitMVP ecosystem - By Team MergeIntegration

 ## 0. Getting Started